endre90/micro_sp/README.md

 | utils  | general       | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | utils  | runner        | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | main   | main          | :white_check_mark: | :white_check_mark: | :white_check_mark: |

+## thoughts
+1. using a pddl instance and domain, to come up with a valid plan, negatives have to be instantiated for the initial state.
+Otherwise init == goal in step 0.
+If a pddl model should be run online with replanning, either generating these negatives in every step would be necessary or, better, invariants would have to be included.
+2.